Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Diagnostics, tuning and initialization

 First, we choose a list of candidate values for $\triangle t$.
 Then, we generate an MCMC chain $\{m_j\}_{j=1}^{n_s}$ with $n_s=5000$ samples (after burn-in) for each candidate value.
 Using these samples, we compute the acceptance rate (AR) and the mean square jump (MSJ) given by

 where $n_{\text{accept}}$ is the number of accepted proposal samples in the MCMC chain.
 We down-select the candidate values by choosing a maximum step size $\triangle t_{\text{max}}>0$ such that AR monotonically decreases and MSJ monotonically increases as a function of $\triangle t\in[0, \triangle t_{\text{max}}]$.
-Finally, we choose a tuned step size value from the remaining candidates that maximize the median of the single chain version of the ESS\% in \cref{eq:ess}.
+Finally, we choose a tuned step size value from the remaining candidates that maximizes the median of the single chain version of the ESS\% in \cref{eq:ess}.

 To make the step size tuning more efficient, we initialize the chains with samples from the Laplace approximation to reduce the number of burn-in samples.
-Once the step size tuning is complete, we initialize the subsequent MCMC runs using samples obtained from step size tuning.

-\begin{remark} Due to the high non-linearity of Bayesian inversion in our numerical examples, the step size tuning procedure introduced above is often ineffective for MALA and LA-pCN.
+Once the step size tuning is complete, we initialize the subsequent MCMC runs using samples obtained from step size tuning. \begin{remark} Due to the high non-linearity of Bayesian inversion in our numerical examples, the step size tuning procedure introduced above is often ineffective for MALA and LA-pCN.
 In particular, the ARs for MCMC chains initialized at different positions have large variations when the tuned step size is employed.
 In such cases, the MCMC chains are often stuck in local regions with low ARs; see \cref{fig:la-pcn_large_step}.
 We reduce the step size to eliminate this behavior until the AR variations are within $\pm 5\%$ of the averaged value. \end{remark}